S3-working-group/s3-practical-guide/S3-practical-guide.md

 Two interdependent groups each select one of their members to represent their interests in the governance decisions of the other group.

--   creates equivalence between two groups
--   can be used to draw out valuable information in hierarchical structures
+Double linking enables equivalence between two groups and can be used to draw out valuable information in hierarchical structures.

 ---